webclinic017/sdb/README.md

 Referring to [TiDB Design](https://pingcap.com/zh/blog/tidb-internal-2), SDB has designed a relational model to KV structure.

-In SBD, data is constructed from Collections and Rows. in:
+In SDB, data is constructed from Collections and Rows. in:

 - [Collection](https://github.com/yemingfeng/sdb/blob/master/internal/store/collection.go#L30)
   A table similar to a database is a logical concept.
 Each dataType (such as List) corresponds to a